Terms of Engagement

 Cash Transactions

 Due to the constraints imposed upon us under Anti-Money Laundering Legislation, we are generally unable to accept cash at any time, except for payment of our fees in respect of work already carried out by us.
 If we do accept cash, it will be limited to £200 unless agreed by us for fees or disbursements.
-Please see anti-money laundering section below.
+Please see the anti-money laundering section below.
 We regret the inconvenience this causes to some clients, but this is beyond our control.

 Financial Services